AI4EPS/PhaseNet/README.md

 ~~~

 Notes:
-1. If using input data length other than 3000, specify argument **--input_length=**
-2. For large dataset and GPUs, larger batch size can accelerate the prediction (linearly).
+1. For large dataset and GPUs, larger batch size can accelerate the prediction.
-3. Plotting figures is slow.
+2. Plotting figures is slow.
 Removing the argument of **--plot_figure** can speed the prediction
+3. If using input data length other than 3000, specify argument **--input_length=**.
+But this is not suggested as the model is trained using input length of 3000.
+Too long input length would degrade the performance.

 ### 5. Train